Bx41 (New York City bus): Proposed expansions and conversion to Select Bus Service

 Beginning in 2008, there were plans to improve service along the Webster Avenue Corridor.
 One plan was to introduce a new Bx50 between Fordham Plaza and LaGuardia Airport.
 This would replace the Bx41 limited south of Fordham Plaza, as well as supplement the M60 bus in Queens.
 Many airport riders use the M60 and transfer in Harlem to the subway for service in the Bronx, and the Bx50 was proposed to relieve congestion from the M60.
 The plan was pushed back in June 2010 due to budget cuts and was proposed again shortly after as part of the LaGuardia Airport Access Alternatives Analysis.
 No further studies for an extension to LaGuardia Airport have been made as of September 2023.

 In 2009, as part of Phase II of the MTA and New York City Department of Transportation (DOT)'s Select Bus Service (SBS), both the Third Avenue and Webster Avenue bus corridors were studied for the implementation of a north-to-south bus rapid transit service through the South Bronx.
 The Bx41 along Webster Avenue was chosen for Select Bus Service since it would serve more riders and was wider, making it easier to accommodate bus lanes.
 In April 2013, the MTA Board approved the planned replacement of limited-stop service with Select Bus Service.
 The Bx41 SBS would make all the same stops as limited-stop service except for northbound stops at 189th Street and Westchester Avenue.
 Bx41 SBS service would use a new off-street stop at the Gun Hill Intermodal Terminal to improve the connection to the subway.
 The span of service would increase from being peak-hour-only to operating between 6 a.m. and 9:30 p.m..
 Service on the Bx41 would increased 30 percent on weekdays, 22 percent on Saturdays, and 51 percent on Sundays.
 Offset bus lanes were installed between East 165th Street and East Gun Hill Road.
 The Bx41 changes took effect on June 30, 2013.
 The implementation of Bx41 SBS increased operating costs by $1.28 million a year, including $700,000 in cost savings from replacing the Bx55 with the Bx41 Select Bus Service and newly implemented Bx15 Limited.

+Incidents

+On November 16, 2018, a Bx41 bus was going northbound on Webster Avenue when it crashed into the back of a fire truck.
+The firefighters were responding to an emergency in Mount Hope when their truck got hit as it turned left from East 175th Street.
+The bus operator, twenty passengers, and all firefighters aboard the fire truck were injured.